collaborativebioinformatics/isocomp/README.md

 https://github.com/collaborativebioinformatics/isocomp/blob/main/FinalPresentation_BCM_Hackathon_12Oct2022.pdf

 ## Introduction
-NGS-targeted sequencing and WES have become routine for the clinical diagnosis of Mendelian disease (Xue et al., 2015;  .
+NGS-targeted sequencing and WES have become routine for diagnosing Mendelian disease (Xue et al., 2015).
 Family sequencing (or "trio sequencing") involves sequencing a patient and parents (trio) or other relatives.
 This improves the diagnostic potential via the interpretation of germline mutations and enables the detection of de novo mutations which underlie most Mendelian disorders.

 While transcriptomic profiling has gained traction over the past few decades, its progress has been hindered by short-read sequencing, particularly in tasks such as inferring alternative splicing, allelic imbalance, and isoform variation.

 The potential of long-read sequencing lies in its ability to overcome the inherent limitations of short-reads.
-Tools like Isoseq3 [link: https://www.pacb.com/products-and-services/applications/rna-sequencing/] offer high-quality, polished and assembled full isoforms.
+Tools like Isoseq3 [link: https://www.pacb.com/products-and-services/applications/rna-sequencing/] offer high-quality, polished and assembled full-length isoforms.
 This advancement allows us to identify alternatively spliced isoforms and detect gene fusions.

 Provides high-quality, polished, assembled full isoforms.
 With this, we will be able to identify alternatively spliced isoforms and detect gene fusions.

-With the introduction of HiFi reads error rates have significantly decreased.
+With the introduction of HiFi error rates have significantly decreased.

-The objective of this project is to expand the applicability of long-read RNAseq for investigating Mendelian diseases across multiple samples.
+This project aims to expand the applicability of long-read RNAseq for investigating Mendelian diseases across multiple samples.

 -And what about gene fusions?
 We detect these in the stupidest possible way with short-read sequencing, and we think they're cancer-specific.
 What about the germline?